Last Updated on February 1, 2022

 A unique way to store your loved one’s cremated remains.

 The shelf allows you to set up a memorial in your home without it being a traditional urn.
-You can display a favorite photograph or other memorabilia in honor of your loved one.
+You can display a favorite photograph, memorial candles, or other memorabilia in honor of your loved one.
 The shelf can go in almost any room of your home.

 Choose from maple, walnut, mahogany, or alder with walnut stain.